-As a professional writer and family travel expert, I’ve streamlined my suitcase packing, and that of my family members, down to a bit of a science.
-In fact, we’ve done multiple five week European holidays on a carry-on and small backpack a piece.
-If we can do it, so can you!
+As a professional writer and family travel expert, I’ve streamlined my suitcase packing, and that of my family members, down to a science.
+In fact, we’ve done multiple holidays to destinations like Rome, Hawaii and the Caribbean with just a carry-on and small backpack apiece.
+If we can do it, so can you.

 Help kids make their own packing lists, including colourful drawings that can help them remember what they’d like to take.
 Involving them in trip planning in this small way helps create excitement and self-confidence.